AlbertoKarakoutev/AWMS/wiki.md

       	**Main employee actions backend logic, responsible for the executing the neccessary algorithms and running in the system with their appropriate _methods_.**
         - **Methods:**
 			- EmployeeDailyReference _createEmployeeDailyReference(Employee employee, LocalDate date, int[] workTime)_
 			Creates new _EDR_ object from the employee.
 Feeds it the date and work hours.
 Returns that _EDR_ object

+			- void _addLeave(String employeeID, LocalDate start, LocalDate end, boolean paid)_
+			Creates a new paid/unpaid leave and adds it to the employee object, and updates the database

 			- void _requestSwap(String requestorID, LocalDate date, Strign message)_

 	- ### com.company.awms.services.ForumService